Rock 'n' Roll Star!

-Rock 'n' Roll Star! is a box set by the English singer David Bowie released on 14 June 2024.
+Rock 'n' Roll Star! is a box set by English singer David Bowie, released posthumously on 14 June 2024.

 Background

 The box set chronicles the time period from David Bowie recording The Rise and Fall of Ziggy Stardust and the Spiders from Mars to a BBC performance from late 1972 that features songs from The Rise and Fall of Ziggy Stardust and the Spiders from Mars to Hunky Dory.
-A lot of the album's tracks had already been bootlegged or officially released on official and unofficial Bowie compilations.
+Many of the album's tracks had already been bootlegged or officially released on official and unofficial Bowie compilations.

 Content

 The Blu-ray disc includes the 2003 5.1 mix.
 It also includes reproductions of David Bowie's Ziggy Stardust era notebooks.

 Reception

 The box set has been viewed favorably by various music magazines and websites such as Rolling Stone.
-Record Collector states that it "underscores just what a remarkable thing Bowie achieved: this is the mortal man behind the extraterrestrial dressing, and it’s no less compelling for that."
-Goldmine Magazine critic Dave Thompson states in his review summary of the box set that is an "immaculately packaged five CDs-plus-Blu ray box that reaches back to early 1971 in search of the demos and doodles that would become Ziggy Stardust."
+Record Collector stated that it "underscores just what a remarkable thing Bowie achieved: this is the mortal man behind the extraterrestrial dressing, and it’s no less compelling for that."
+Goldmine Magazine critic Dave Thompson said in his review summary of the box set that is an "immaculately packaged five CDs-plus-Blu ray box that reaches back to early 1971 in search of the demos and doodles that would become Ziggy Stardust."
 The staff of Rock Cellar Magazine gave it a positive review.